lawrence79/react-todo-testing/README.md

 ## Requirements

+-   create a test that checks that all components are rendered
+-   create a test that checks that the header is rendered
--   [x] Generate a test for a given component
+-   create a test that checks that the list is rendered
--   [x] Generate a test for a given component with a given state
--   [x] Generate a test for a given component with a given state and props
--   [x] Generate a test for an API call
+-   create a test that checks that the form is rendered
+-   create a test that checks that the list is populated with the data from the data.json file
--   [x] Generate a coverage report for the generated tests
+-   Generate a coverage report for the generated tests

 ## How to use